Collections

 The Collection object

-All scenarios contain the following attributes, which will be part of any response from the scenario endpoint:
+All collections contain the following attributes, which will be part of any response from the collection endpoint:

 Getting information about a collection